[Redacted] Higher Ed.

 Lessons Learnt

-User-Centered Design: The project emphasized understanding users and avoiding manipulative design practices.
-This reinforces the importance of user-centered design principles.
+User-Centred Design: The project emphasised understanding users and avoiding manipulative design practices.
+This reinforces the importance of user-centred design principles.

-User-Centered Design: The project emphasized understanding users and avoiding manipulative design practices.
-This reinforces the importance of user-centered design principles.
+User-Centred Design: The project emphasised understanding users and avoiding manipulative design practices.
+This reinforces the importance of user-centred design principles.

 Learning a New Discipline: Despite the initial difficulties in understanding behavioural science within the context of HCI, it proved to be a valuable learning experience.